Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Abstract

 \section{Abstract}

 Mass-conserving reaction-diffusion systems with bistable nonlinearity are useful models for studying cell polarity formation, which is a key process in cell division and differentiation.
-We show the existence and stability of stationary solutions with a single internal transition layer in such reaction-diffusion systems under general assumptions by the singular perturbation theory.
+We rigorously show the existence and stability of stationary solutions with a single internal transition layer in such reaction-diffusion systems under general assumptions by the singular perturbation theory.
+Moreover, we present a meaningful model for understanding the existence of an unstable transition layer solution; our numerical simulations show that the unstable solution is a separatrix of the dynamics of the model.

 Abbreviated title: Transition Layer in Reaction-Diffusion Systems

 Key words: reaction-diffusion system, mass conservation, stability, \\ transition layer

 AMS subject classifications: 35B25, 35K57